heysushil/django-training/installation_guid.md

     django-admin startproject projectname
 1. for running django project run this command: py manage.py runserver
-1. for creating new app in project: py manage.py startapp polls
+1. for creating new app in project you must have to in your project main file then run this command: py manage.py startapp polls

 ## Understanding of app in Django freamwork